Black Bean Brownies (vegan)

 How to make black bean brownies

-All you need to do is add all the ingredients (except the chocolate chips) to a food processor or high speed blender and blend until the mixture is as smooth as possible.
-The mixture might look grainy from the skin of the black beans, but that's absolutely okay!
+First, add all the ingredients (except the chocolate chips) to a food processor or high speed blender and blend until the mixture is as smooth as possible.
+The mixture might look grainy from the skin of the black beans, but that’s absolutely okay!

 Note: If you’re making oat flour from whole rolled oats, blend them first.
 If you blend them at the same time as the other ingredients, they won’t blend properly.